ijaytelgote/Summary-Extension/README.md

 This project is licensed under the MIT License.

 ## Contact

-For inquiries or feedback, contact (mailto:ijaytelgote@gmail.com).
+For inquiries or feedback regarding the server-side Python code, please contact (mailto:ijaytelgote@gmail.com).